 See how this is not a good value?
 You have to risk a lot to win a little.
 You only have a chance to win one-sixth of your overall stake (thus the expression 1/6).
 There is not much point in that.
 As you probably already have figured out, you see these kinds of odds when betting on a favorite.

-Fractional odds take some getting used to if you did not grow up with them.
+If you didn’t grow up with them, fractional odds take getting used to.
 You will find they are sometimes the default option on UK betting sites.
 You will also encounter them at UK racecourses.

 A lot of UK and US bettors never really go out of their way to learn decimal odds, but in my opinion, that is a mistake.
 Decimal odds are delightfully simple compared to other odds formats, which is probably why they are the default throughout many countries around the world.
 Australians, Canadians, and New Zealanders use them.
 You will also find them in use all over Europe.